soul-script/StrengthLog/README-Technical.md

 # StrengthLog: Technical Documentation

-**Version:** 2.5 (Post-Session Details UI Overhaul) **Date:** January 2025
+**Version:** 2.7 (Exercise Taxonomy & Enhanced Weight Management) **Date:** September 2025
 **Document Purpose:** This document provides a comprehensive technical overview of the StrengthLog iOS application, intended for development teams, new developers onboarding to the project, or for future maintenance and enhancement purposes.

 ## 1. Introduction

 ### 1.1.
 Project Overview

-StrengthLog is an iOS application designed for users to track their strength training workouts.
-It allows users to define exercises, log workout sessions (including sets with weight and repetitions for weighted exercises, or reps-only for bodyweight exercises), calculate estimated 1 Rep Max (1RM) for weighted exercises, visualize progress over time through charts, and manage their workout data via import/export functionalities.
-The app features a detailed workout history with daily grouping, filtering capabilities, and seamless navigation throughout the app.
+StrengthLog is an iOS application designed for users to track their strength training workouts with comprehensive muscle tracking and categorization capabilities.
+It allows users to define exercises with detailed muscle contribution mapping, log workout sessions (including sets with weight and repetitions for weighted exercises, or reps-only for bodyweight exercises), calculate estimated 1 Rep Max (1RM) for weighted exercises, visualize progress over time through charts, and manage their workout data via import/export functionalities.
+The app features a sophisticated exercise taxonomy system with major muscle groups and specific muscle tracking, detailed workout history with daily grouping, filtering capabilities, template-based exercise creation, and seamless navigation throughout the app.

 ### 1.2.
 Purpose

-The primary goal of StrengthLog is to offer a simple, user-friendly, and focused tool for strength training enthusiasts to monitor their performance, track progress, and stay motivated.
-It emphasizes core mechanics like logging (both weighted and bodyweight exercises), 1RM estimation for weighted exercises, volume tracking with smart calculation methods, and an intuitive way to review past workouts with proper navigation flow.
+The primary goal of StrengthLog is to offer a simple, user-friendly, and focused tool for strength training enthusiasts to monitor their performance, track progress, and stay motivated with comprehensive muscle engagement tracking.
+It emphasizes core mechanics like logging (both weighted and bodyweight exercises), 1RM estimation for weighted exercises, volume tracking with smart calculation methods, sophisticated muscle contribution analysis, template-based exercise creation, and an intuitive way to review past workouts with proper navigation flow.
+The advanced taxonomy system allows users to understand exactly which muscles are being targeted and in what proportions for optimal workout planning.

 ### 1.3.
 Technology Stack